MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/monitor-manage-processes.md

    - **Status Reason Equals Succeeded**: Delete successful, canceled, and failed jobs.

-   - **Completed On Older than X Days 30**: Use the Completed On field to only delete real-time workflow process log records that are older than 30 days.
+   - **Completed On Older than X Days 30**: Use the Completed On column to only delete real-time workflow process log records that are older than 30 days.

    ![View of a page for custom bulk record deletions](media/custom-bulk-record-deletion.png)